-Update: In January 2019 the law eliminating California's cash-bail system was put on hold.
-Its fate was set to be decided via referendum in the November 2020 election.
+Update: In January 2019, the law eliminating California's cash-bail system was put on hold (SB 10).
+Its fate was finally decided via referendum in the November 2020 election, with California voters rejecting SB 10 and keeping cash-bail as an option.
+(Updated November 19, 2020.)

 Read about bail algorithms for more on the law.